MGDSoft/FixturesGeneratorBundle/README.md

 }
 ```

-Each row insert has a doctrine reference with "class Prefix"-"$key"
+Each row inserted has a doctrine reference with "class Prefix"-"$key"

 To see all options execute